Statistical learning on randomized data to verify quantum state approximate k-designs: Discussion

-This work uniquely accomplishes the efficient characterization of random ensemble state by combining the benefits of random basis state measurements and machine learning methods.
-In contrast to tomographic methods, our scheme makes no apriori assumption on the structure of the quantum state, requires significant lower number of measurements and is applicable to a broad class of quantum simulators that realize spin models.
-While both methods, maxLK and cRBM do make accurate estimations, the current implementations of cRBM are computationally more time-consuming by orders of magnitude when compared to maxLK approach.
-This may change in the future with better and more flexible versions of cRBM routines.
-Future works can involve noise modeling that take into account imperfections in measurements, perhaps using Bayesian methods \cite{Sauvage,Mukherjee} and compare the approach used in this work with other similar methods such as shadow estimation \cite{Huang}.
+This work uniquely accomplishes the efficient characterization of ensembles of random states by combining the benefits of random basis state measurements and statistical learning methods.
+The ability to identify information in reduced data sets that would otherwise be missed by naive observations is one of the appealing features of this kind of learning \cite{Masahiro}.
+In contrast to the shadow tomography, which requires more than $10^3$ measurements to converge even with efficient $U_1$ statistics, MLE ($\sim50$) and cRBM ($\sim500$) requires a significantly fewer measurements.
+While both methods, MLE and cRBM yield more accurate estimations, the current implementations of cRBM are computationally more time-consuming by orders of magnitude when compared to the MLE approach.
+This may change in the future with better and more flexible versions of cRBM routines, however, currently, this work indicates that MLE offers the most practical balance between accuracy and efficiency, and it is applicable to a broad class of quantum simulators that realize spin models.